-- If Confirm Program Setup Change was selected in Options menu If you made changes in the File Setup or Data Setup tab and did not Save or Save As, program asks if you want to save changes. - If Confirm Program Setup Change was not selected in Options menu-Button says Save & Exit.
+If Confirm Program Setup Change was not selected in Options menu -Button says Save & Exit.
 If you do not want to save changes made on the File Setup or Data Setup tab, use Cancel button to exit.

-File Formats

 File extensions are used by SEASOFT to indicate the file type:

-riie extensio ons are used by SEASOFT to indicate the file type: Extension Description ofm Bottle sequence, date and time, firing confirmation, and 5 scans of CTD data, created by Auto Fire Module (AFM).
-Data file: Data portion of .cnv converted data file written in ASCII by ASCII Out .asc • File written by SEATERM for SBE 37-IM, 37-IMP, 37-SM, or 37-SMP, 39, or 48.
-(Note : Convert button on SEATERM's toolbar can convert .asc file to .cnv file that can be used by SBE Data Processing to process data.)
-Bottle sequence number, position, date, time, and beginning and .bl ending scan numbers, created by SEASAVE when bottle fire confirmation received. .bmp SeaPlot output bitmap graphics file. .bsr Bottle scan range file created by Mark Scan, and used by Data Conversion to create a .ros file. .btl Averaged and derived bottle data from a .ros file, created by Bottle Summary.
-Converted (engineering units) data file, with an ASCII header preceding data.
-Created by: onv Data Conversion, or .cnv Data Conversion, or SEATERM's Convert button (SBE 37-IM, 37-IMP, 37-SM, 37- SEATERM'S Convert button (SBE 57-IWI, 57-IWIF, 57-SWI, 57-SWI, 57-SWI, 57-SWI, 57-IWIF, 57-SWI, 57-SWI, 57-IWIF, 57-IWIF, 57-SWI, 57-IWIF, 57 Instrument configuration (number and type of sensors, channel assigned to each sensor, and calibration coefficients).
-Latest version of .con file for your instrument is supplied by Sea-Bird when instrument is purchased, upgraded, or calibrated.
-If you make .con changes to instrument (add or remove sensors, recalibrate, etc.), you must update .con file.
-Created in Configure; used (and can be modified) in SEASAVE, Data Conversion, Derive, and Bottle Summary. .dat Data file - binary raw data file created by SEASAVE from real-time data stream from SBE 911 plus .
+Extension Description - fran Bottle sequence, date and time, firing confirmation, and 5 scans of .afm CTD data, created by Auto Fire Module (AFM).
+Data file: • Data portion of .cnv converted data file written in ASCII by ASCII Out .asc • File written by SEATERM for SBE 37-IM, 37-IMP, 37-SM, 37- SMP, 39, or 48.
+(Note: Convert button on SEATERM's toolbar can convert .asc file to .cnv file that can be used by SBE Data Processing to process data.) .bl Bottle sequence number, position, date, time, and beginning and ending scan numbers, created by SEASAVE when bottle fire .01 confirmation received. .bmp SeaPlot output bitmap graphics file.
+Bottle scan range file created by Mark Scan, and used by .bsr Data Conversion to create a .ros file.
+Averaged and derived bottle data from a .ros file, created by .btl Bottle Summary.
+Converted (engineering units) data file, with an ASCII .cnv header preceding data.
+Created by Data Conversion, or .cnv by SEATERM's Convert button (SE 37-IM, 37-IMP, 37-SM, 37- SMP, 39, or 48 only).
+Instrument configuration (number and type of sensors, channel assigned to each sensor, and calibration coefficients).
+Latest version of .con file for your instrument is supplied by Sea-Bird when .con instrument is purchased, upgraded, or calibrated.
+If you make changes to instrument (add or remove sensors, recalibrate, etc.), you must update .con file.
+Created in Configure; used (and can be modified) in SEASAVE, Data Conversion, Derive, and Bottle Summary.
+Data file - binary raw data file created by SEASAVE .dat from real-time data stream from SBE 911 plus .
 File includes header information. .dsf, .dso, Data display parameters for a fixed, overlay (plot), and scrolled .dss display window in SEASAVE.
 Header portion of .cnv converted data file written by ASCII Out, or .hdr header recorded when acquiring real-time data (same as header information in .hex or .dat data file).
-Data file: Hovedonimal row data file: arceted by SEASAVE from real time.
-Hexadecimal raw data file: created by SEASAVE from real-time data stream from SPE 16, 16 plus, 10, 10 plus, 21, 25 data stream from SBE 16, 16plus, 19, 19plus, 21, 25, or 49, or uploaded from SBE 16, 16plus, 16plus-IM, 19, 19plus, .hex 21, or 25 memory. ,HCX Data uploaded from SBE 17plus (used with SBE 9plus CTD).
+Data file: • Hexadecimal raw data file: created by SEASAVE from real-time data stream from SBE 16, 16 plus , 19, 19 plus , 21, 25, or 49, or uploaded from SBE 16, 16 plus , 19 plus , 21, 25, .hex 21, or 25 memory. .ncx Data uploaded from SBE 17plus (used with SBE 9plus CTD).
 Converted (engineering units) data file created by SEASAVE from real-time data stream from SBE 45.
 File includes header information. .jpg SeaPlot output JPEG graphics file.
-Marker file created by SEASAVE upon user prompting; can be used .mrk to indicate bottle closures.
-File containing input file name and data path, output data path, and .psa module-specific parameters used by SBE Data Processing.
+Marker file created by SEASAVE upon user prompting; can be used .mrk to indicate bottle closures. nea File containing input file name and data path, output data path, and .psa module-specific parameters used by SBE Data Processing.
 File containing data for each scan associated with a bottle closure, as .ros well as data for a user-selected range of scans before and after each closure; created by Data Conversion.
 Easy-to-read file (for viewing and printing only; cannot be .txt modified) that shows all parameters in .con file.
-Created by clicking Report in Configuration dialog box, or by running ConReport.exe. .wmf SeaPlot output Windows metafile graphics file.
+Created by clicking P Report in Configuration dialog box, or by running ConReport.exe. .wmf SeaPlot output Windows metafile graphics file.